 - Are there collectors for these items?
 Is there an existing market?

-- What kind of pieces commands the most value?
+- What kind of pieces command the most value?

-- How to maintain the items in their best conditions?
+- How to maintain the items in their best condition?

 - How do you know if what you have is the authentic one?